devjava1704/Spore-Fun-Scraper/README.md

 ---

+## Donations
+Feel free to donate at dev wallet: FMdSVjRigQaCpgFsaubGXscvvY7W7eWjz45cPsMptxUY

+---

 ## Requirements
-- **Operating System**: Windows.
-- **Internet Connection**: Required for fetching data and sending Telegram messages.
 - **Telegram Account**: Necessary if using the Telegram feature.

 ---

 ## Installation
 1. **Download the Executable**
-   - Obtain the `.exe` file from the repository or the provided link.
+   - Obtain the `.exe` file from the repository [Download Executable](./sporeScraper.exe)
 2. **Run the Program**
    - Double-click the executable to launch the application.
    - No additional installations are required.